jveres001/udacityjcv_github/README.md

 chicago.csv, new_york_city.csv, washington.csv

 ### Credits
 Udacity all the way baby!!!
+I would also like to thank my company for allowing me to take this course.